OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 | **Custom Range** | Creates contiguous page-range records. `20` repeats 20-page groups; `20, 30, 20` repeats that sequence for each PDF. |

 Custom Range produces a **page-range parent identity**, such as pages 21–50.
-It preserves provenance for that range, not a promise that a downstream AnythingLLM citation will identify one individual page within it.
+It preserves a range while conserving original page numbers of the pfd file.

 ## Screenshots

-The full historical screenshot collection is now versioned in [docs/screenshots](docs/screenshots/README.md), rather than being embedded as a long, hard-to-navigate README gallery.
-Images are visual examples of the workflow; labels, layouts, and progress values can differ between versions.
+Checkout the full screenshot collection here: [docs/screenshots](docs/screenshots/README.md).

 | Light Mode | Dark Mode |
 | --- | --- |